tahababou12/take-home-backend/README.md

 When you have finished the assignment, create a bundle of your work by running `npm run bundle` in the repo root.

-This generates a bundle file called `Local-take-home-exercise` based on your local master branch.
+This generates a bundle file called `local-take-home-exercise` based on your local master branch.
 Return that file to us via e-mail, and we'll review your code within 1-2 days.

 Thank you and good luck! 🙏